 Can individual faculty or staff members post signage that prohibits concealed handguns in their offices or classrooms?

 No. All places where concealed carry is prohibited on campus are listed in the Cisco College policy.

 Who can get a license to carry a concealed handgun?

 In general, legal residents of the state of Texas who are at least 21 years of age, pass a criminal background check and receive classroom and shooting range instruction can receive a license to carry.
 Texas requires that applicants not have certain criminal convictions and histories of substance abuse or certain mental disorders.
 Texas also bans anyone who is delinquent on their taxes or child support payments from getting a license.

-Any other questions regarding the impending implementation of the new carry laws can be addressed to the Cisco College Campus Safety Police Department at (254) 442-5034.
+Any other questions regarding the new carry laws can be addressed to the Cisco College Campus Safety Police Department at (254) 442-5034.